-These Articles of incorporation shall not be amended except by the process provided in Article IX of the Contrast executed by the corporation and the University Roard.
+These Articles of Incorporation shall not be amended except by the process provided in Article IX of the Contract executed by the corporation and Ferris State University Board of Trustees.
 This process is as follows:

-The corporation, by a majority vote of its Board of Directors, may, at any time, propose specific changes to these Restated Articles of Incorporation or may propose a meeting to discuss potential revision to these Articles of Incorporation.
-The proposal will be made to the University Board through its designes.
-The University reviews and approves all changes or manufactures to these Restated Articles of Incorporation.
+The corporation, by a majority vote of its Board of Directors, may, at any time, propose specific changes to these Articles of Incorporation or may propose a meeting to discuss potential revision to these Articles of Incorporation.
+The proposal will be made to the University Board through its Director of Charter Schools.
+The University Board reviews, considers and votes upon all changes or amendments to these Articles of Incorporation.

-The University Board may, at any time, propose specific changes to these Restated Articles of Incorporation or may propose a meeting to discuss potential revision.
-The corporation's Board of Directors may delegate to an officer of the corporation the review and asponiation of changes or abundaneous to these Restated Articles of Incorporation.
-The Restated Articles of Incorporation shall be assembled as requested by the University Board upon a majority vote of the corporation's Board of Directors.
+The University Board may, at any time, propose specific changes to these Articles of Incorporation or may propose a meeting to discuss potential revision.
+The corporation's Board of Directors may delegate to an officer of the corporation the review and negotiation of changes or amendments to these Articles of Incorporation.
+The Articles of Incorporation shall be amended as requested by the University Board upon a majority vote of the corporation's Board of Directors.

-Amsadments to those Resisted Articles of Incorporation teles effect only after they have been approved by the corporation's Board of Directors and by the University Board and filed with the Michigan Department of Consumer and Industry Services, Corporation, Securities and Land Development Bureau.
-In addition, the corporation shall file with the smeathment a copy of the University Board's or its designee's approval of the amendment.
+Amendments to these Articles of Incorporation take effect only after they have been approved by the corporation's Board of Directors and by the University Board and filed with the Michigan Department of Consumer and Industry Services, Bureau of Commercial Services.
+In addition, the corporation shall file with the amendment a copy of the University Board's approval of the amendment.